kellyamanda/getting-started/README.md

-# getting-started
+# Getting Started with Streamlit
-Getting started with Streamlit guide
+Try this out to learn all the basics of using Streamlit